dataindataout/awesome-highschool-homeschool/README.md

 [Japanese Hiragana Mnemonics](https://www.tofugu.com/japanese/hiragana-mnemonics-chart/) - lots of resources on this Tofugu site

+[Japanese Film Club](https://www.wtmacademy.com/course/japanese-film/) - watching films with friends is a great way to pick up information about the culture; find these for any language

 ## Life Skills

 [Salt Fat Acid Heat](https://www.saltfatacidheat.com) - master kitchen basics

-[Data Reasoning](https://www.callingbullshit.org/syllabus.html) - you can find open college courses for almost any subject; this is a nice one
+[Data Reasoning](https://www.callingbullshit.org/syllabus.html) - you can find college course web pages with detailed lessons and readings for almost any subject; this is a nice one

 [Your Logical Fallacy Is](https://yourlogicalfallacyis.com) - download the poster and put it on the wall in a common room